pombase/genome_changelog/readme.md

 Now when you call `python`, it will be the one from the `.venv`.

-## Calculating differences between two genomes
+## Using the code to calculate differences between two genomes (non-PomBase use-case)

 Most of the repository was made for a pombe genome analysis, in which many diffs of pombe genome were compared.
 If you are here only to quickly compare two genomes, you can run the script: